ExitValue.ai

 What Is Your Specialty Contracting Business Worth?

-Specialty contractors with licensed workforces, strong bonding capacity, and diversified project pipelines sell for 2-4x SDE at the SMB level and 4-7x EBITDA for larger operations.
+Specialty contractors with licensed workforces, strong bonding capacity, and diversified project pipelines sell for an SDE-multiple range at the SMB level and platform-tier earnings multiples for larger operations.
 PE consolidation in the trades is creating new exit opportunities.

 455